mariusandra/insights/README.md

 Edit `config/database.yml` and change the `target_database:` block to point to your app's database.

-Feel free to keep the `development` database as SQLite for now, although you might want to use something else in production.
+Insights needs one database for its internal use.
+Feel free to keep the default SQLite configuration or change it for something beefier.

-Init the database:
+Then initialize it:

 ```
 bundle exec db:create